SG11 Elaine Wickens Papers (1959-2005)

 Biographical Note

-In 1981, Wickens’ husband David died of AIDS and she devoted more attention to social responsibility and education, beginning with nuclear disarmament.
-By 1991, Elaine became involved as an activist and educator on Gay and Lesbian issues.
-In particular, Wickens’ work as an educator prompted her to look into the children of gay and lesbian parents in the classroom, which lead her to publish a children’s book and a number of academic articles and conference presentations on the subject with her colleagues from Bank Street.
-In 2001, Wickens retired from Bank Street after forty years.
+Following her husband's death in 1981, she became more devoted to social responsibility in the classroom.
+She played a pioneering role in research around the children of gay and lesbian parents in the classroom, which lead her to publish a children’s book and a number of academic articles and conference presentations on the subject with her colleagues from Bank Street.
+Uniting her interests in the arts and in education, Wickens last official role at the College was as Director of the joint program between Bank Street and Parsons School of Design.
+In 2001, Wickens retired from Bank Street after nearly forty years of service.

 Scope and Content Note